 Staff salaries.
 That’s an obvious thing — there are not too many people who will agree to volunteer.
 In the U.S., baristas are paid on average about $18-20,000 a year while managers work for no less than $30-40,000 a year.

 Procurement of equipment.
-Fortunately, you can avoid this component if you rent a premise which is already equipped.
+Fortunately, you can avoid this component if you rent a premise that is already equipped.
 Otherwise, you will have to purchase all the essential equipment and, probably, also pay for its installation.
 Espresso machines can cost from $5,000 to $20,000, coffee brewers from $500 to $2,500, and espresso grinders can also cost from $500 to $2,000.
 The expenses also depend on your menu.
-For example, if you offer not only coffee and cakes, but also meals cooked on fire, you will need extra refrigerators, ovens, and powerful ventilation systems.
+For example, if you offer not only coffee and cakes, but also cook meals, you will need extra refrigerators, ovens, and powerful ventilation systems.